 Choose your vertical – do you prefer Sports or Casino?

 The rule of thumb is that you can only manage efficiently that which you already know.
 So, before starting to apply for Product Manager jobs in Malta it’s a good idea to focus your efforts on that one area you specialise in.
 Do you have in-depth expertise about Casino games and the industry in general?
 Then you should be looking specifically at openings within the Casino sector.
-On the other hand, if you have gained knowledge and insight into the realm of Sports Betting, your experience will certainly be put to good use within that sector.
+On the other hand, if you have gained knowledge and insight into the realm of Sports Betting, your experience will certainly be put to good use within that sector, as a Sports Product Manager.
 Another vertical that often offers product manager job openings is the Finance sector – this is also a highly-specialised sector with very few people possessing the necessary knowledge, so if you’re one of these people you’re likely to be snapped up.
 At WIS, for example, we pride ourselves on hiring only the best people even for the finance industry, so keep an eye on our jobs page.

 Operator or Affiliate side?